2021 has been a rough year for everyone.

 On Cloud Running Shoes ($130)

-Our detailed review is forthcoming, but we’re rather impressed with this affordable network streamer.
+We were rather impressed with this affordable network streamer (read our Andover Songbird review).
 We do wish that its digital output wasn’t limited to the Toslink optical variety, but this is an easy stocking stuffer or something to put next to the Menorah (just not under it because melted hot wax is not good for audio gear).
-The Songbird can support up to 24-bit/192kHz streams and works with Apple AirPlay, DLNA, and is Bluetooth-enabled.
+The Songbird does not support hi-res audio streams, but works with Apple AirPlay, DLNA, and is Bluetooth-enabled.

 Criterion Collection Blu-ray Releases